How to create a WooCommerce customer login shortcode, page and widget

 How to customize the user login in WooCommerce

 There are a few different ways that you can use to customize your WooCommerce login page.
-The first and the most obvious one is to use a dedicated WordPress theme that provides an out-of-the-box custom login page.
-The other alternative is to customize your login page by using a dedicated user registration WordPress plugin.
-To create a customer login page, you’ll need to install and configure a WordPress plugin like the User Registration plugin.
-You can then use this plugin to create a customer login form or even a customer registration form if they haven’t logged in before.
-Since both of these ways are quite straightforward in this tutorial we are going to focus on how to create a custom WooCommerce login form and shortcode programmatically with some custom code.
+The first and the most obvious is using a dedicated WordPress theme that provides an out-of-the-box custom login page.
+The other alternative is to customize your login page using a dedicated user registration WordPress plugin.
+To create a customer login page, you must install and configure a WordPress plugin like the User Registration plugin.
+If they haven’t logged in before, you can then use this plugin to create a customer login or registration form.
+Since both of these ways are pretty straightforward in this tutorial, we will focus on creating a custom WooCommerce login form and shortcode programmatically with some custom code.

 Unlock the Full Potential of Your WooCommerce Customer Data